trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### An Aside - Smoking and the Immune System

 Nicotine suppresses the immune system.
 Especially in the lungs.
 Alveolar macrophages get turned down and release their enzymes that start breaking down lung tissue.
-This is what causes the scar tissue in long term smokers.
+This is what causes the scar tissue in long-term smokers.
 It also suppresses Natural Killer Cells.
 Which are then not as good at defending against cancer.
 The main reason why the cancer numbers for lung cancer are so high in smokers.

 #### Chapter Summary: